Ed Chen

 I don't fight constraints.
 I use them to build better systems.

-The best financial products feel inevitable β€” not because they're simple, but because every variable has been considered, every edge case anticipated.
+The best financial products feel inevitable — not because they're simple, but because every risk has been considered and every edge case anticipated before the first line of code.

 I Partner with Engineering to Ship, Not Just Spec

 My designs don't stop at mockups.
-I collaborate closely with engineering teams throughout implementation β€” from technical feasibility discussions to production QA.
+I collaborate closely with engineering teams throughout implementation — from technical feasibility discussions to production QA.
+This partnership ensures design intent survives the build process, not just the handoff.

 I've Navigated a Regulatory Crisis